 Each of your website pages can have one or many forms on it.
 Each form on a web page is known as a form instance.
 You can have as many form instances on a page as you need.
-For example, you could add a newsletter sign-up form in the header and the footer of your website.
+For example, in addition to a contact us form, you could add a newsletter sign-up form in the header and the footer of your website.

 Tabs are a convenient way of splitting a form into separate pages.

 Tabs are optional and forms can have one or many tabs.
 Forms with one tab are considered to be a single page form, and therefore the tab will not be show on your website.

 When you create a new, blank form, it will only have one tab.
 If you create an additional tab, WS Form will show the tabs at the top of your form on your website.

 As a rule of thumb, smaller forms, such as a contact us form, are ideally suited to a single tab.
 Longer forms, such as an application form, might be better suited to a form with multiple tabs.

 Each tab can have one or more sections.
 You can think of a section as a logic grouping of fields.
 For example, you might have one section for personal information and another section for an address.